A. L. BISHOP is writing

-who find the aftermath more compelling than the catastrophe, A. L. Bishop explores everyday horrors, the laughable unfunny, and the true depths of human kindness, having always been most curious about what life looks like once the camera crews move off the lawn.
+For readers who find the aftermath more compelling than the catastrophe, I write about mundane horrors, the laughable unfunny, and the borders of human kindness, having always been most curious about what life looks like once the camera crews move off the lawn.

 “cinematic, contemporary noir”